bellpeterm/route53/README.md

 NOTE: If you do not specify aws credentials, it will attempt to use the AWS IAM Role assigned to the instance instead.

+NOTE: If you do not specify a zone_id, the provider will try to determine it from the name.

 Testing
 =======